silven/wcnt/README.md

 which file was responsible for each particular warning, and thus, which `Limits.toml` should be used.

 The capture groups `line`, `column`, `category` and `description` are optional and allows the system to disregard multiples of the same warning.
 The `category` key also allows you to define individual limits for different categories.

+In order to be able to use per catgory limits, your regex *must* define a `category` capture group.
+Otherwise the system will abort when parsing the `Limits.toml` file.
+This is to prevent a false sense of security.

 ## Example Limits.toml
 Below follows an example `Limits.toml` file where `flake8` warnings are capped at 300, and `gcc` warnings are separated into a few different categories.
 You can use `inf` to allow any number of warnings, and `_` is the wildcard category.
 It matches any category you have not already defined.
 When using per-category limits, it's always wise to include the wildcard category, otherwise the limit is zero.

 ```toml
 flake8 = 300